George Webster (American football): Professional career

 After being selected by the American Football League's Houston Oilers as the fifth player overall in the first round of the 1967 draft, Webster's position was changed.
 In an exhibition game against the Cowboys, opposing quarterback Don Meredith completed a square-out to "Bullet" Bob Hayes, a former Olympic speedster.
 Hayes thought he had broken into the open, but was brought down from behind by Webster.

 Webster started at left linebacker and made 15 tackles in his first AFL game.
 He made his first pro interception that year, helping the Oilers win the Eastern Division title.
 He was part of a defensive unit that held opponents under 200 points for the season.
 Webster averaged more than ten tackles a game, and was named the UPI AFL Rookie of the Year.
 He was named to the AFL All-Star Game three times (1967, 1968, and 1969).
-He is a member of the AFL All-Time Team.
+Webster's talent on the field was so evident that he was named a member of the American Football League All-Time Team (one of three selected for first-team linebackers) in 1970 despite playing just three seasons in the AFL, as noted by his talent in speed and quickness as a "roverback".
+Teammate Elvin Bethea once called Webster "one of the greatest linebackers who ever lived".

+His fourth season with the Oilers saw him suffer a knee injury that curtailed his speed.
+He played one more season with Houston before playing with Pittsburgh and New England to end his career.

 Post-career disability and death

 In 1989, Webster applied for benefits as totally and permanently disabled.
 He was found to have lost most use of a hand, foot, knee and ankle due to football-related injuries but did not meet the NFL's definition of totally disabled.
 In 1998, the Supreme Court let stand a finding by the NFL's retirement board that Webster's disability was not related to his football career.
 Football-related disability benefits are $4,000 a month; non-football disability monthly benefits are $750.

 In 2002, Webster had his right leg amputated above the knee in Houston because the limb had little circulation despite five previous surgeries.
+He also dealt with throat and prostate cancer in his later years.
+In February 2007, he had a scholarship fund established in his name.
 On April 19, 2007, Webster died in Houston.